 A middle school teacher shares her reasons for teaching fantasy as a genre and provides an entire unit, complete with lesson plans and extension activities.

-This two-day unit is targeted towards middle school students.
-It includes worksheets, activities and teaching techniques.
+This two-day unit is targeted at middle school students.
+It includes worksheets, activities, and teaching techniques.

 Teach students how to write fantasy stories with these six daily lessons.